All humanity is one undivided and indivisible family.

 • Advocate for equality and fairness.
 Support ethical practices.
 Use your voice to promote human rights.

-• Educate yourself and others about systemic injustices, which Gandhi saw as man-made issues requiring moral action.
+• Educate yourself and others about systemic injustices, which Gandhi viewed as man-made issues that require moral action.

 • Live Mindfully and Simply: